DanaAus/qshare/README.md

 5. Open a Pull Request.

 ## 📄 License
-This project is distributed under the [MIT License](LICENSE).
+This project is distributed under the [Apache 2.0 License](LICENSE).
 Feel free to use, modify, and distribute it as you see fit.